 They also include highlights so that you don’t inadvertently walk by something of historic value that you would have been interested in, had you only known.

 3) They organize luggage transfers

 If you only want to walk with a small day pack, you’ll need baggage transfer.
 Camino Ways organizes this for you.
 Every day my luggage was waiting for me by the time I arrived at my accommodation, this just shows the great attention the give to their clients.

 On your Camino de Santiago self-guided tour, you’ll have a phone number you can call 24/7 if you need assistance.

-Whether there’s an issue with your accommodation, you sprained your ankle and can’t continue or something else, they’re there to advise you.
+Whether there’s an issue with your accommodation, you sprained your ankle and can’t continue or something else, they have wonderful people there to advise you.

 When I did their self-guided La Gomera Hiking Tour in the Canary Islands through their other subsidiary company CanariaWays.com I also contacted them.
 Knowing that you have someone to call when something goes wrong is HUGE stress relief.